eeemmaaaa/-Gene-Expression-Omnibus-GEO-Dataset-GSE68086/README.md

-# -Gene-Expression-Omnibus-GEO-Dataset-GSE68086
-Samples: 285 columns (including controls), Features: 57,736 Ensembl gene IDs (rows), Data Type: Intron-spanning read counts

-## Project Overview
-This project explores gene expression data from the Gene Expression Omnibus (GEO) Dataset: GSE68086.
+# Gene Expression Classification Using Machine Learning
-The goal is to understand the basic workflow of gene expression data analysis, including preprocessing, dimensionality reduction, and classification.
+Explore the basic workflow of gene expression data analysis, including preprocessing, dimensionality reduction, and classification.

+## Project Motivation
+Gene expression data is high-dimensional and noisy, making it a challenging yet meaningful application of machine learning in bioinformatics.
+This project explores whether expression profiles can distinguish disease and healthy samples using classical machine learning techniques.

-## Dataset
+## Dataset & Task Definition
-- Source: Gene Expression Omnibus (GEO)
+The dataset is from the Gene Expression Omnibus (GEO), accession **GSE68086**.

-- Accession number: GSE68086
-- Accessed via: Kaggle
+- **Task type:** Binary classification
-- Description: Gene expression profiles with disease status labels
+- **Input:** Gene expression levels

-The raw data are publicly available and are not included in this repository.
+- **Output:** Disease status

-## Methods
+## Methodology
-The following steps were performed:
+The analysis followed a structured bioinformatics workflow:

-1. Data preprocessing
+1. Data cleaning and label verification
-   - Removed samples with unknown disease status
-   - Standardized gene expression values using StandardScaler

-2. Exploratory analysis
+2. Exploratory analysis and dimensionality reduction using PCA
-   - Principal Component Analysis (PCA) to visualize sample distribution

-3. Modeling
+3. Feature scaling
-   - Logistic Regression for disease classification
-   - Model evaluation using accuracy and ROC-AUC
+4. Baseline classification model training

+PCA was used to visually assess class separability before modeling.

-## Tools
+## Models & Evaluation
+A baseline logistic regression model was trained.

+Evaluation focused on:
-- Python
+- Accuracy
-- pandas, numpy
+- ROC-AUC
+- Conceptual understanding of ranking-based metrics

+Special attention was paid to interpreting ROC-AUC in the context of biological data.

+## Key Takeaways
+This project provided experience with:
-- scikit-learn
+- High-dimensional biological datasets
-- matplotlib / seaborn

-## What I Learned
-- How to preprocess high-dimensional gene expression data
-- Why feature scaling is necessary before PCA and logistic regression
-- How to evaluate classification models using different metrics
+- Dimensionality reduction for exploratory analysis
+- Evaluation metrics beyond simple accuracy

 ## Future Work
 - Try additional models such as Random Forest or SVM